heptarch/heptarch.github.io/drafts/demon.md

 "But the child---" ”---will be well-loved by my parents, I can assure you.
 My father can arrange something in the parish register."

+"And how am I to view her?"

+The dwindling flame is his answer.

 <p align="center">
   ⁂
   </p>